tpoisot/ScientificComputingForTheRestOfUs/content/primers/advanced_control_flow.md

 stop the iteration process entirely.
 In this primer, we will see how this can be achieved using the `break` and `next` keywords.

-Undestanding how `next` and `break` can be used is extremely useful as you start developing more complex workflows.
+Understanding how `next` and `break` can be used is extremely useful as you start developing more complex workflows.
 It can save a lot of time when you know that you want to avoid some operations, and is therefore worth understanding.

 Let's imagine that we have the following loop: